Explore Courses

 72. What is Benchmarking

-Benchmarking is a tool which compares your site performance to your industry’s average.
-This insightful tool helps you to set meaningful targets, gain insight into trends occurring across industry.
+Benchmarking is a tool that compares your site performance to your industry’s average.
+This insightful tool helps you to set meaningful targets, and gain insight into trends occurring across the industry.

 How to see benchmarking reports